-- The following restrictions apply to the use of Triple-DES: - The use of three-key Triple-DES is approved beyond 2013 without restriction. - The use of two-key Triple-DES is approved beyond 2013.
-Until 31 December 2015, two-key Triple-DES is allowed with the restriction that at most 2 blocks of data can be encrypted with the same key. - The use of two-key Triple-DES is disallowed beyond 2015.
+- Keys generated using PBKDF shall only be used in data storage applications. - The length of the randomly-generated portion of the salt shall be at least 16 bytes.3 - The iteration count shall be selected as large as possible, a minimum of 1000 iterations is recommended. - The maximum key length is $(2^{32} 1) b$, where b is the digest size of the hash function. - The key derived using PBKDF can be used as referred to in SP800-132, Section 5.4, option 1 and 2.
+Using the minimum allowed modulus size, the minimum strength of encryption provided is 80 bits. - The following restrictions apply to the use of Triple-DES: - The use of three-key Triple-DES is approved beyond 2013 without restriction. - The use of two-key Triple-DES is approved beyond 2013.
+Until 31 December 2015, two-key Triple-DES is allowed with the restriction that at most 220 blocks of data can be encrypted with the same key. - The use of two-key Triple-DES is disallowed beyond 2015.
 Two-key Triple-DES can be used to decrypt ciphertext for legacy use after 2015.